 The vast majority of service areas in the UK feature a hotel - sometimes called a motel or lodge.
 They are often very profitable, and a major operation for the motorway service area operators.

 Most roadside hotels are able to operate a policy of ensuring they are fully booked every night, relying on online bookings and managing their prices depending on local events.
 They usually offer flexible check-in arrangements, but few facilities.
 Customers are expected to either use the fast food options next door or drive to somewhere else to eat.

 The UK took much of its motoring inspiration from America, with the motel being an obvious example.
 American motels ('motorists' hotel') tended to be a very cheap and cheerful affair, with small buildings located next to major roads in rural areas.
 They would be used mostly by travelling businessmen.

 By the 1960s, some American-style motels were opening in the UK, such as the The Forth Bridges Motel.
 Forte were the first major chain to get on board, but they preferred the phrase 'Motor Lodge', in an effort to appear more upmarket than the sleazy American motels.
 They tended to avoid the word "hotel", which was a little too grand, but these hotels were clearly designed to appeal to the few who could afford to drive.

-In 1972, Forte introduced a whole network of roadside hotels under the name Little Chef Lodge.
 At the time Little Chef was aimed mainly at businessmen, and the availability of a cheap overnight halt next door would increase the late night and early morning trade.
-These used more simple architecture than the grand hotels that had been built so far, and their no-frills service was new to the UK too.
 Attaching it to an existing restaurant kept costs down, for example by sharing a car park.